icp4a/automation-decision-services-samples/samples/MachineLearningQuickTutorial/README.md

 In this tutorial, you...
 - Define a machine learning provider in a project.
-- Upload a machine learning model by importing a PMML file.
+- Upload a machine learning model by uploading a PMML file.
 - Connect a predictive model to a machine learning model.